 Little things like using your turn signal, salting your sidewalk, returning shopping carts, and holding doors open for people don’t just feel like nice things to do, they become a necessary reminder that you love yourself because you care for and have consideration for others.

 At the end of the day, it’s all about finding that balance that separates the fear of not achieving at any cost and loving yourself (and others) enough to be accepting and grateful of life as it is in its current state.

 Life is not about taking advantage of people or doing what you can to feel like you got over, or “won.”
 It’s about finding a balance between your needs and the needs of others to form a synthesis that’s greater than what anyone could create on their own.

-It’s about doing the little things and when it comes to your dreams, it’s the same thing.
-If you approach anything with love (and not desperation) then you’ll soon find that it will make itself more comfortable in your presence.
+It’s about doing the little things and when it comes to your dreams, it’s exactly the same.
+If you approach anything with love (and not desperation), then you’ll soon find that what seems to be an upcoming obstacle will make itself more comfortable in your presence.

 Jerry “Love + Balance + Gratitude = A fulfilled life” Washington